momentohq/client-sdk-rust/README.md

 ## Running Tests ⚡

-Doc and integration tests require an auth token for testing.
-Set the env var `TEST_AUTH_TOKEN` to provide it.
+Doc and integration tests require an API key for testing.
+Set the env var `TEST_API_KEY` to provide it.

 Running unit tests: